holidayextras/generator-ui-component/README.md

 Place any tests for the resulting view component or any sub-components in here.
 Tests are written with [Jest](https://facebook.github.io/jest/).

 * **code/**
-The code folder hold the source for the module.
+The code folder hold the source for the component.
 Because we use [Browserify](http://browserify.org/) and [Redirectify](https://www.npmjs.com/package/redirectify) you can allow for brand specific overrides of any of these files in this dir by creating a directory with the brand name and writing the override into a file of the same name within this directory.
 See the [documentation on Redirectify](https://www.npmjs.com/package/redirectify) for more information.